-Some of the most common questions that I get as a Pitching Coach and a USA Weightlifting Certified Sports Performance Coach is how did guys like Steven Strasburg and Jason Motte tear their UCL’s?
-My answer is always that they didn’t come down to a 3X Velocity Camp!:)
+Some of the most common questions that I get as a Pitching Coach and a USA Weightlifting Certified Sports Performance Coach is how a guy like Jason Motte tore his UCL?
+My answer is always that he didn’t come down to a 3X Velocity Camp!:)

 I am joking but at the same time I am very serious.
-On the joking side, I like to think I am not that much of a ego which this game is full of.
+On the joking side, I like to think I am not that much of an ego which this game is full of.
 On the serious side, I truly believe in the power of 3X Pitching.
-Of course, I then follow up my short arrogant answer with 3X science because at the same time I am a total nerd when it comes to the science of high velocity pitching.
+Of course, I then follow up my short arrogant answer with 3X science because at the same time I am a total nerd when it comes to the science of high-velocity pitching.

 In this article, we will learn from the studies that prove more elbow damage is done when you start trunk rotation too early in your delivery.
 It actually has no correlation to pitching velocity but a significant link to arm health.
-I will also take a close look at Jason Motte’s pitching mechanics and how this led to his UCL tear and also Stephen Strasburg’s pitching mechanics and how it lead to his UCL tear.
-We will also look at what prevents this early rotation and the most effective way to correct this major mechanical flaw in the high velocity delivery.
+I will also take a close look at Jason Motte’s pitching mechanics and how this led to his UCL tear.
+We will also look at what prevents this early rotation and the most effective way to correct this major mechanical flaw in the high-velocity delivery.

 Thus, subsequent between-group analysis revealed that 34 of the 69 pitchers included in the sample initiated trunk rotation before front-foot contact, whereas 35 did so afterward (Table 1).
 Although there were no significant differences in demographics or ball velocity between groups (P > .10), the pre– foot contact players exhibited significantly more elbow valgus torque (59 ± 27 N?m) than the post–foot contact players did (42 ± 29 N?m, P = .02) (Figure 5).
 Fourteen pitchers displayed a sidearm delivery, exhibiting an average elbow valgus torque of 66 ± 24 N?m, which was significantly higher (P = .02) than that of those who threw with the more common overhand, or “3/4,” slot position (46 ± 29 N·m) (Figure 6).